 In the documented event of prolonged illness or accident, death in the family, or other special circumstances that make it impractical to complete the program in which the student is enrolled, the Institute shall make a settlement that is reasonable and fair to both parties.
-These will be determined on a case-by-case basis.
+These will be determined on a case-bycase basis.
+Students may submit a request for consideration via email, to the Accounting Office at accounting@digipen.edu.